SQream/sqream_docs/guides/client_drivers/odbc/install_configure_odbc_linux.rst

 Use this method if you have never used ODBC on your machine before.
 If you have existing DSNs, see the manual install process below.

 #.
 Unpack the tarball
-   Copy the file you downloaded to any directory, and untar it:
+   Copy the downloaded file to any directory, and untar it:

    .. code-block:: console

       $ tar xf sqream_2019.2.1_odbc_3.0.0_x86_64_linux.tar.gz -C sqream_odbc64

 #.
 Run the first-time installer.
-The installer will create a DSN you can edit.
+The installer will create an editable DSN.

    .. code-block:: console